The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 3) Kampong Ayer

 Kampong Ayer is the world’s largest water village.
 38 kilometers of boardwalk connect this floating town entirely built on stilts.
-Apart from homes, the village has a fire station, police station, hospital, gyms and other amenities you’d find in any land community.
+Apart from homes, the village has a fire station, police station, hospital, gyms and other amenities you’d find in any large land community.
 Kampong Ayer has been making a strong impression on visitors for centuries.
 It was first introduced to the Europeans by Antonio Pigafetta, the Spanish explorer who named it “Venice of the East” during his visit to Borneo in the 16th century.

 Kampong Ayer is the world’s largest water village